 As a fundamentally genetic disease, cancer risk can be inherited.
 Understanding genetic variation enables more effective and earlier detection, which in turn leads to a better chance for treatment, intervention or cure.

-The Genomic Cancer Medicine Program, led by the Head of Garvan’s Cancer Division and Director of The Kinghorn Cancer Centre, Professor David Thomas, is a research program dedicated to applying genomics to the understanding, early detection, prevention and management of cancer.
-This program was established as part of the Sydney Genomics Collaborative, a $24 million, four-year investment by the NSW State Government in using genetic technologies to improve patient outcomes.
+The Australian Genomic Cancer Medicine Program, led by the Head of Garvan’s Cancer Division and Director of The Kinghorn Cancer Centre, Professor David Thomas, is a research program dedicated to applying genomics to the understanding, early detection, prevention and management of cancer.
+This program was originally established as part of the Sydney Genomics Collaborative, a $24 million, four-year investment by the NSW State Government in using genetic technologies to improve patient outcomes.

 Health management: understanding disease risk and predicting drug response